jialingkun/SmartWebViewCompact/README.md

 ```

 ### STEP 4 : Java Implementation
+Assuming that you start fresh project with only MainActivity.java
-Put this code in your MainActivity
+Put this code in your Activity

 MainActivity.java
 ```java